r-spatial/RQGIS/README.md

 # ger is of class "SpatialPolygonsDataFrame"
 ```

 Now that we have a spatial object, we can move on to using RQGIS.
 First of all, we need to specify all the paths necessary to run the QGIS-API.
 Fortunately, `set_env` does this for us (assuming that QGIS and all necessary dependencies were installed correctly).
 The only thing we need to do is: specify the root path to the QGIS-installation.
-If you do not specify a path, `set_env` tries to find the OSGeo4W-installation on your C: drive (Windows) though this might take a while.
+If you do not specify a path, `set_env` tries to find the OSGeo4W-installation first in the 'C:/OSGeo4W'-folders.
+If this is unsuccessful, it will search your C: drive though this might take a while.
 If you are running RQGIS under Linux or on a Mac, `set_env` assumes that your root path is "/usr" and "/applications/QGIS.app/Contents", respectively.
-Please note, that most of the RQGIS functions, you are likely to work with (such as `find_algorithms`, `get_args_man` and `run_qgis`), require the output list (as returned by `set_env`) containing the paths to the various installations necessary to run QGIS from within R.
+Please note, that most of the RQGIS functions, you are likely to work with (such as `find_algorithms`, `get_args_man` and `run_qgis`), require the output list (as returned by `set_env`) containing the paths to the various installations necessary to run QGIS from within R. This is why, `set_env` caches its result in a temporary folder, and loads it back into R when called again (to turn off this behavior set parameter `new` to `TRUE`).

 Let's say we would like to find out how the function in QGIS is called which gives us the centroids of a polygon shapefile.
 To do so, we use `find_algorithms`.
 We suspect that the function we are looking for contains the words *polygon* and *centroid*.